YashKumarYK/EXPLORATORY-DATA-ANALYSIS/README.md

 6. Generosity: The extent to which Generosity contributed to the calculation of the Happiness Score.

-**Analysis of the Year 2015–2019**
+## Analysis of the Year 2015–2019
-I think the introduction section is enough to make you understand what the World Happiness Index is.
-Now it's time to analyze the report based on the data collected.
 The dataset used for the analysis is from the Kaggle itself which has the data for the year 2015-2019.
 This Exploratory Data Analysis has been done using Python and its libraries like Pandas, Matplotlib, Seaborn, Numpy, etc

 Before starting the analysis in Python, you must import the required libraries.
 After importing the file, next should be importing the dataset and this can be done using the library ‘opendatasets’.
 Now you should assign the panda dataframe to each one of the CSV files.